BIMI Setup Guide

 Logo Not Appearing: 1.
 Verify DMARC is at p=quarantine or p=reject 2.
 Check DNS record is correctly formatted 3.
 Ensure logo URL is accessible and returns correct Content-Type 4.
 Wait 24-48 hours for initial display

 Gmail Not Showing Logo: 1.
-Confirm you have a valid VMC certificate 2.
-Verify VMC URL is accessible 3.
-Check trademark matches logo exactly 4.
+Confirm you have a valid VMC or CMC certificate 2.
+Verify certificate URL is accessible 3.
+Check certificate/logo/domain details match 4.
 Ensure domain reputation is good

 "Invalid SVG" Errors: 1.
 Validate SVG is SVG Tiny 1.2 P/S format 2.
 Remove any scripts or animations 3.
 Ensure no external references 4.
 Check file size is under 32KB